INFORMSJoC/2022.0236/README.md

 ## Description

 This repository includes the source code and computational results of transfer reinforcement learning approach for randomly generated numerical instances presented in the paper.
-The codes and random instance genereation work in a Miniforge3 environment with Python 3.9 in a M1 mac platform.
+The codes and random instance generations work in a Miniforge3 environment with Python 3.9 in a M1 mac platform.

 ## Numerical Results on Solution Optimality and Robustness